Header Image

 Bonus selection here brought to my attention by reader Robby Miller (see Comments section below)…

-Check out this blog’s public page on Facebook for 1-minute snippets of wisdom and other musings from the world’s great thinkers and artists, accompanied by lovely photography. https://www.facebook.com/andrew.hidas/
+Comments, questions, attaboys or critiques, suggestions for future posts, songs, poems?
+Scroll on down below, and/or on Facebook, where you can Follow my public posts and find regular 1-minute snippets of wisdom and other musings from the world’s great thinkers and artists, accompanied always by lovely photography. https://www.facebook.com/andrew.hidas/

 Deep appreciation to the photographers!
 Unless otherwise stated, some rights reserved under Creative Commons licensing.